Skip to content

 orderByDesc

-The orderByDesc method is one of the advanced query condition-building methods in MyBatis-Plus, used to set descending order conditions for query results.
-By specifying one or more fields, the orderByDesc method generates the ORDER BY clause in SQL statements and specifies descending order.
+The orderByDesc method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It is used to set descending order criteria for query results.
+By specifying one or more columns, the orderByDesc method generates the ORDER BY clause in the SQL statement, specifying descending order.

 Scope of Use